-2020 vintage CLOs
+2020 Vintage CLOs

 The travel and economic lockdowns that government authorities first imposed in the early months of 2020 in response to the COVID-19 global pandemic led to significant disruption to the CLO market, as manifested by deteriorating portfolios, spread widening, and reduced issuance.
-By contrast, recent months have seen a marked improvement in CLO market conditions, with strengthening portfolios, 14 spread tightening, 15 and a resumption of issuance composed of both new-issue transactions and Rate Adjustment Transactions.
+By contrast, the last few months of 2020 saw a marked improvement in CLO market conditions, with strengthening portfolios, 11 spread tightening, 12 and a resumption of issuance composed of both new-issue transactions and Rate Adjustment Transactions.

-In the intervening period, however, most new-issue CLOs came to market with a structure that reflects an ostensibly provisional compromise between debt and equity investors: shorter reinvestment periods of one, two, or three years (or, in some cases, static asset pools), which limits the period principal collections may be reinvested instead of used to amortize outstanding debt tranches (to help allay debt investors' fears of economic weakness and portfolio performance); and shorter non-call periods of one year or less, which brings forward the date after which the equity may direct a refinancing or re-pricing of the CLO's debt tranches (to incentivize equity investors to commit capital in a relatively expensive market environment).
+In the intervening period, however, most new-issue CLOs came to market with a structure that reflects an ostensibly provisional compromise between debt and equity investors: shorter reinvestment periods of one, two, or three years (or, in some cases, static asset pools), which limits the period that principal collections may be reinvested instead of used to amortize outstanding debt tranches (to help allay debt investors' fears of economic weakness and portfolio performance); and shorter non-call periods of one year or less, which brings forward the date after which the equity may direct a refinancing or re-pricing of the CLO's debt tranches (to incentivize equity investors to commit capital in a relatively expensive market environment).